victornpb/undiscord/CONTRIBUTING.md

 Also, do not commit changes to the `deleteDiscordMessages.user.js` file!

+Do not alter the version, because I may have to change this depending on the order of things that get merged into main.
+So please leave it as is to avoid conflicts.

 ## Oddities about this project

 > This is NOT your typical javascript App, so this project has a few oddities: